9 TACTICS TO GET YOUR MONTECITO OR SANTA BARBARA OFFER ACCEPTED

 1. Tour homes digitally.

 Gone are the days when clients could just hop in my car and allow me to drive them from showing to showing.
 While agents like me are still able to show properties in person using extra precautions, the bulk of home tours are now conducted online.
 I can happily connect with my high-end customers via FaceTime or Zoom and walk them through a particular home that caught their eye.
 I also utilize Matterport technology to give my clients a 3D virtual walkthrough of a Montecito or Santa Barbara home.
-Check out the incredible service with this 3D tour of my Hidden Valley listing.

 2. Virtual Appraisal.